TNTurnerLab/ACES/README.md

 **<span style="text-decoration:underline;"><a name="HOWRUN"><h1>HOW TO RUN</h1></a></span>**
 <h3>Minimum Compute Requirements: </h3>

-	30 GB RAM, 500 GB FREE Storage Space, recomended that user has a dual or quad core, 64-bit, x86 CPU or better.
+	30 GB RAM, 500 GB FREE Storage Space, recomended that user has a dual or quad core, 64-bit, x86 CPU or better,Linux Machine.

 PLEASE MAKE SURE YOU HAVE READ SECTION [User Required Script Files for Pipeline Execution](#USER_REQUIRED) :